Dewan-cpu/PyLith_GreenFunction/README.md

 # PyLith_GreenFunction
-Configuring Green function to generate coseismic displacement along the fault, taking Turkey Earthquake (2023) as a test event.
+Configuring Green function & then perform inversion to estimate coseismic slip along the fault, taking Turkey Earthquake (2023) as a test event.